-Francisco Canaro’s 1935 recording of the tango ‘Poema’ is considered to be a favourite at milongas (dance salons).
-Composed by Mario Malfi and lyrics by Eduardo Bianco, this particular recording is sung by Roberto Maida.
+Francisco Canaro’s 1935 recording of the tango ‘Poema’ is a favorite at milongas (dance salons).
+Composed by Mario Malfi and lyrics by Eduardo Bianco, this recording is sung by Roberto Maida.
 It has been described as “gently melancholic” and “softly nostalgic.”
-But, the tango has a darker side to it.
+But the tango has a darker side to it.

 Tango DJ Hermann Nemolyakin has provided us with a deeper insight into ‘Poema.’
 Nemolyakin says, “Poema’s lack of acceptance in Buenos Aires wasn’t helped by the dark political undertones of its story, and the fact that its lyrics are a thinly veiled confession of a banished murderer.”
 Read the lyrics for yourself and see if you can decipher mystery lying under the romantic words.

 To further understand ‘Poema,’ one must first understand the life of the composer.
 Bianco was an Argentine who lived in Europe for nearly 20 years.
 He succeeded in making the Argentine Tango sound Parisian.
 As for the origin of ‘Poema,’ the story goes that Bianco and Melfi, along with some band members, composed it on a train during a 1932 tour of Germany.

 So, did Bianco commit murder?
 Apparently, in 1924, Bianco was first violinist for an orchestra, which had played at the Teatro Apolo.
 He learned that the orchestra’s pianist and Bianco’s wife were secretly having an affair.
 Desperate and jealous, Bianco shot the man.
 He was jailed and tried but was eventually acquitted thanks to his political connections.
 Bianco would later leave for Europe, touring successfully for several years, performing for kings and heads of states.